Skip nav to main content.

 4. Malicious Downloads: Clicking these links leads to fake websites, where victims unknowingly download dangerous malware.

-The Consequences of Falling Prey to Malware
+The Cybersecurity Consequences of Falling Prey to Malware

 Once installed, this malware attempts to harvest personal information, including ID copies, photos, and may intercept SMS messages.
 Alarmingly, it may also attempt to capture images using the device’s camera.